Jsparrow/org.eclipse.mdm.nucleus/README.md

 ## Preference Service
 Preference service stores its data to a relational database.
+The database connection is looked up by JNDI and the JNDI name and other database relevant parameters are specified in src/main/resources/META-INF/persistence.xml.
+Database DDL scripts are available for PostgreSQL and Apache Derby databases in the folder `schema/org.eclipse.mdm.preferences` of the distribution.

+### Quickstart with Apache Derby

-The database connection is looked up be JNDI and the JNDI name is specified in src/main/resources/META-INF/persistence.xml.
-The default is set to jdbc/__default which is available in glassfish per default and uses a derby database.
-The derby database is not started automatically with glassfish, but has to be started with following command: GLASSFISH_HOME/bin/asadmin start-database
+The default datasource is set to jdbc/__default, which is available in glassfish per default and uses a derby database.
+The derby database is not started automatically with glassfish, but has to be started with following command:
+`GLASSFISH_HOME/bin/asadmin start-database`
+With the default parameter from persistence.xml the schema is created automatically during deployment.

+### available rest URLs
 * http://SERVER:POART/APPLICATIONROOT/mdm/preferences
 * _example: http://localhost:8080/org.eclipse.mdm.nucleus/mdm/preferences